Blog Image

 Choosing Between AI Agents and Chatbots

-So comes the big question: what should you choose to implement, an AI agent or a chatbot for your marketing or business needs?
+So comes the big question: what should you choose to use, an AI agent or a chatbot for your marketing or business needs?

-This decision can be significant for customer experience and your operations; hence, let's break down the key factors to consider.
+This decision can be significant for customer experience and your operations.
+Let's break down the key factors to consider in the chatbots vs agents call.

 Conversely, chatbots are ideal for efficiently handling straightforward and repetitive interactions like customer service FAQs or basic product inquiries, providing quick, consistent responses to common questions without being expensive.